 (d) (i) A Letter of Credit shall provide that Y may draw upon the Letter of Credit in an amount that is equal to all amounts that are due and owing from X but have not been paid to Y within the time allowed for such payments under this Agreement.
 A Letter of Credit shall provide that a drawing may be made on the Letter of Credit upon submission to the bank issuing the Letter of Credit of one or more certificates of Y in accordance with the specific requirements of the Letter of Credit.

-(ii) Upon or at any time after the occurrence of an Event of Default with respect to X, Y may draw on the entire, undrawn portion of any outstanding Letter of Credit upon submission to the bank issuing such Letter of Credit of one or more certificates in accordance with the specific requirements of the Letter of Credit.
-Cash proceeds received from drawing upon the Letter of Credit shall be deemed Posted Collateral and shalleither be(y) applied against all amounts that are due and owing from X but have not been paid to Y within the time allowed for such payments under this Agreement or (z) maintained in accordance with this Annex.
+(ii) Upon or on any Valuation Date after the occurrence of an Event of Default with respect to X, if such Event of Default is continuing, Y may draw on the entire, undrawn portion of any outstanding Letter of Credit upon submission to the bank issuing such Letter of Credit of one or more certificates in accordance with the specific requirements of the Letter of Credit.
+Cash proceeds received from drawing upon the Letter of Credit shall be deemed Posted Collateral and shall be maintained in accordance with this Annex.
+Thereafter, notwithstanding anything to the contrary in Paragraph 13 of this Annex, cash shall qualify as Eligible Collateral for X and Y for purposes of this Annex.
+Y shall bear the risk of loss on any investment of Posted Collateral in the form of cash.
+Y shall transfer Interest Amounts on all Posted Collateral in the form of cash received pursuant to this paragraph, which transfers shall be subject to Section 6(d)(ii) of this Annex but shall not be subject to the condition precedent in Section 4(a)(i) of this Annex.
 Notwithstanding Y’s receipt of Cash under the Letter of Credit, X shall remain liable to Y for any failure to Transfer sufficient Eligible Credit Support to Y in accordance with the terms of this Annex.
 In addition, X shall remain liable for any amounts owing to Y and remaining unpaid after the application of the amounts so drawn by Y.

 (e) If a party’s Credit Support Provider shall furnish a Letter of Credit hereunder, the amount otherwise required under such Letter of Credit may at the option of such Credit Support Provider be reduced by the amount of any Letter of Credit established by such party (but only for such time as such party’s Letter of Credit shall be in effect).
 In the event a party shall be required to furnish a Letter of Credit hereunder, the amount otherwise required under such Letter of Credit may at the option of such party be reduced by the amount of any Letter of Credit established by such party’s Credit Support Provider (but only for such time as such Credit Support Provider’s Letter of Credit shall be in effect).